My darling Everly,

 After meeting (and then marrying) your dad, for the first time in my entire life the idea of “you” began to take shape.
 You became something that didn’t seem scary – in fact, you seemed beautiful and exciting.
 He helped me realise that I was strong enough not to repeat past mistakes.
 He reassured me that I was good enough; that I had enough love to give you and that I would be a good parent.
 So when we started trying for you I was wholeheartedly, unequivocally ready, and so excited to meet you in the future.
 (While our relationship may not have lasted in the traditional sense, we are very much still partners in this journey of being your parents.)

-From the day you popped into my existence you have been a ray of sunshine and as you grow, I see more clearly the person you are becoming.
-Your personality quite literally gets bigger and bigger every day!
+From the day you popped into my existence you have been a ray of sunshine.
+As you grow, I see more clearly the person you are becoming.
+Your personality quite literally gets bigger every day!

 You’re decisive and strong.